balder-dev/balder/doc/source/basics/execution_mechanism.rst

 Only for classes that meet all these criteria, Balder will acknowledge these classes as valid scenarios and add them to the internal collection of executable scenarios.

-In the same way, Balder searches for scenarios, it will do that for Setups.
+In the same way, Balder searches for scenarios, it will do that for setups.
 These setups have to be in files that have the name ``setup_*.py` and whose classes have the name ``Setup*`` and are child classes of :class:`Setup`.

 .. note::